netfun81/w9wm-mod/README.md

 this is w9wm window manager version 0.4.2 with these changes:

 1. Open new windows automatically instead of just showing a cursor.
-2. Left mouse button click on desktop shows virtual desktop menu.
+2. Mod4 (Win) + Left mouse button click on desktop shows vdesk menu.
 3. Middle mouse button click on desktop shows applications menu.
 4. Right mouse button click on desktop shows system menu.
 5. Mod4 + Tab to switch between apps on same desk (mod4 + Shift + Tab for rev).